February 1, 2023

 Table of Contents

-This Mongolian beef and noodle recipe is a huge hit at our house.
-The Asian-inspired pasta dish is bursting with flavors from ginger and chili to sugar and garlic and the seasoned ground beef mixture is served with perfectly cooked rice noodles, for a dish that you simply can’t pass up.
+This Mongolian beef noodles recipe is a huge hit at our house.
+The Asian-inspired pasta dish is bursting with flavors from ginger and chili to sugar and garlic, and the seasoned ground beef mixture is served with perfectly cooked rice noodles, for a dish that you simply can’t pass up.

 Mongolian Beef And Noodle Recipe Ingredients